Kerri L. Briggs, Assistant Secretary for Elementary and Secondary Education

 Prior to this role, Briggs served as Acting Assistant Secretary for Planning, Evaluation and Policy Development since September 1, 2006.
 Before that, Briggs had served for one year as Senior Policy Adviser in the Office of the Deputy Secretary, where she worked on K–12 policy and regulations pertaining to the No Child Left Behind (NCLB) Act and the Individuals with Disabilities Education Act (IDEA).
 In 2001, she joined the Department as a senior policy adviser in the Office of Elementary and Secondary Education, working for four years on the review and approval of state accountability plans for NCLB.
 She also helped write the original regulations and non-regulatory guidance for implementation of the law's accountability, assessment, flexibility and teacher quality provisions.

 A native of Midland, Texas, Briggs moved as a young girl with her family to Houston, where she attended public schools.
-She earned her bachelor's degree in political science from Stephen F. Austin State University in 1989, and she did her postgraduate work at the University of Southern California, where she earned a master's and a Ph.D. in education policy and organizational studies.
+She earned her bachelor's degree in political science from Stephen F. Austin State University in 1989, and she did her postgraduate work at the University of Southern California, where she earned a master's degree and a Ph.D. in education policy and organizational studies.
 Briggs came to the Department after working for two years at the University of Texas Center for Reading and Language Arts in Austin, where she served as a research associate and as the Director of Evaluation.

 Briggs was most recently the Chairman of the Junior League of Washington: Literacy Partnerships Committee, of which she also served as Vice Chairman from June 2005 through July 2006.
 She is also a board member for the Aged Women's Home of Georgetown.